The Secrets Behind Regenerative Braking

 In recent years, hybrid and electric cars have steadily become more prevalent.
-Their extended fuel economy means less fuel consumption — or none at all.
-While the motors typically get all the spotlight, it’s their regenerative braking systems that truly get them such amazing mpg numbers.
+It seems that every automaker has an electrified vehicle of some kind on the market.
+Their extended fuel economy means less fuel consumption — or none at all so it is no surprise why they are so popular with buyers.
+While the electric motors typically get all the spotlight, it’s their regenerative braking systems that truly get them such amazing mpg numbers.
 How do these vehicles take friction and turn it into power that feeds the battery?
 To answer that, let’s take a look inside regenerative braking systems.

-In hybrid and fully electric cars, regenerative braking works the same way.
+In hybrid, plug-in hybrid and fully electric cars, regenerative braking works the same way.
 With the wheels off, an electric or hybrid car typically has brakes that look familiar, with a rotor, caliper and other normal parts.
+In fact the 2012-2014 Tesla Model S uses the same brake pads as a 2014-2017 Chevrolet Corvette.
 However, while they have normal braking systems, electric and hybrid vehicles actually get most of their braking power from the same electric motor that propels them.
 By applying reverse current to the motor, it’s forced to turn backward — essentially driving the car in reverse.
 The car’s momentum keeps it moving forward, while computer algorithms monitor the amount of brake being applied and the decreasing speed until the vehicle comes to a stop.

 As the motor spins backwards due to the applied braking force, it’s function switches from motor to generator.
 Rather than the motor consuming electric current to turn in one direction, the electric generator turns.
 In doing so, it produces electricity that it sends back to the battery via circuitry that monitors and controls the flow of the current.
 When you step on the brakes in an electric or hybrid vehicle, the motor controller applies force against the motor in the form of this reversed current and opens the charging circuit.
 This allows the motor to act as a generator in order to both charge the battery and slow the vehicle down.
 The result is electric forced braking that extends travel range and fuel economy.